Airfield Viewing Guide - RAF Lakenheath

 While from the viewing area you can get fairly good views across the airfield, some aircraft are bound to be at just the wrong angle to get a serial read off, or partially hidden, and it's not great for photography of aircraft taking off from 06.
 So, out of the viewing area and turn left towards the crash gate (G - don't forget to wave at the CCTV camera - or armed guard on some days!).

 If runway 06 is in use and you want to try some different taxiing shots, go back to your car, leave the viewing area and go back down the road you came in.
 Turn left to go towards Lakenheath village on Wangford Road.
 At the t-junction turn left towards Lakenheath and proceed into the town.
 Turn left into Wings Road and join Maids Cross Hill.
 There is a public car park along this road for access to the nature reserve (I), and you can walk down to the crash gate (J) to see aircraft using the Northern taxiway.
 A ladder is necessary to shoot over the fence, or just take photos through the chain link.
+There have been reports of spotters being challenged by base personnel at this spot, despite being entirely within their rights to be here and having used this spot for years without a problem.
+As ever, be polite, you can always come back another time.

-To the South is a track leading to the Hill (all Open Access land) and from here (K) you have a good view over the airfield.
+To the South is a track leading to the hill (all Open Access land) and from here (K) you have a good view over the airfield.
 This can offer views of aircraft on the western taxiway but is too distant from the runway for decent flying shots.
-You can continue to follow the perimeter fence for a long way here but unless you particularly need the exercise or want to explore this ancient landscape, it's not worth it; there are no improvements in photo opportunities.
+You can continue to follow the perimeter fence for a long way here but unless you particularly need the exercise or want to explore this ancient landscape, it's not worth it; there are no real improvements in photo opportunities.

 Back into the village and turn left go further down the B1112.
 Outside the village there is a small derelict church and a barn on the right, and just before this on the left there is a rather well hidden entrance to a public footpath/vehicle track.
 You'll probably need to drive past one or two times to spot it!
 There's room for a handful of cars to park in this entrance (L), as long as you don't block the farmer's access.
-From here the view of the station is pretty much non-existent but there's a footpath leading closer.
+From here the view of the station is pretty much non-existent but there's a well trodden path leading closer.

 Lakenheath village has a number of petrol stations and convenience stores and a Lloyds/TSB bank with a cashpoint that accepts most cash cards.